vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-heels-with-eyes-open-with-history.md

 ## Protocol

-The protocol is to try as many attempts to stand on heels with eyes open over a period of about two minutes, allowing for a gap / rest period between attempts of up to three seconds.
+The protocol is to try as many attempts to stand on heels with eyes open over a period of about two minutes, allowing for a gap / rest / readjustment period between attempts of up to five seconds.
+Aborted starts can be included in that period.

 I then record the minimum and maximum over all the attempts over the two-minute period.
 My goal is to try to get as high a minimum and as